-Your doctor will look for known triggers for EN.
+Your doctor will look for known triggers for EN and treat the underlying cause.
 If an infectious cause is identified, then antibiotic treatment may be given.
 If a particular medication is suspected as the trigger, it may be stopped.
-For most people with EN the rounded lumps tend to heal spontaneously.
-Some patients may need treatment to relieve symptoms, such as bed-rest, leg elevation, and anti-inflammatory painkillers (non-steroidal anti-inflammatory agents).
-For more prolonged EN, a number of stronger treatments may be used such as steroid tablets.
+For most people with EN the rounded lumps tend to heal spontaneously within 3 to 8 weeks.
+Some patients may need treatment to relieve symptoms, such as bedrest, leg elevation, and anti-inflammatory painkillers (non-steroidal anti-inflammatory agents).
+For more prolonged or frequently occurring EN, a number of other treatments may be used such as steroid tablets.